Agentic Business Process Management: A Research Manifesto: Envisioned Capabilities of an APM system

 As the term suggests, conversational actionability refers to an agent’s ability to combine interaction and enactment capabilities.
 This is essential in an APM system.
 On the one hand, agents need to integrate conversational capabilities to coordinate with one another and to receive instructions from, interact with, and report to the human agents involved in `the process' in various roles (ranging from active participation to management).
 Knowing what the process is and who the agents assigned to relevant roles are may be considered part of an agent’s mental model of the process.
 On the other hand, agents must be able to link such conversations to the corresponding enactment capabilities, making decisions and performing actions accordingly.

-In \cite{Montali25}, conversational actionability is positioned within AI-augmented BPM Systems as the ability of the system to handle these two requirements: \begin{itemize} \item \emph{Process-aware conversation}.
-The system can interact with users or external agents using a conversational interface to support, trigger, and guide actions related to the enactment of one or multiple processes. \item \emph{Process-aware actionability}.
-Conversations trigger business process executions, such as taking a decision or performing an action, as well as evolution actions, such as deciding on priorities or changes to the process. \end{itemize}
+In \cite{Montali25}, conversational actionability is positioned within AI-augmented BPM Systems as the ability of the system to handle these two requirements: \begin{description}[wide=0\parindent] \item[Process-aware conversation.]
+The system can interact with users or external agents using a conversational interface to support, trigger, and guide actions related to the enactment of one or multiple processes. \item[Process-aware actionability.]
+Conversations trigger business process executions, such as taking a decision or performing an action, as well as evolution actions, such as deciding on priorities or changes to the process. \end{description}

-When moving from a centralized execution system to an APM system, these capabilities must be collectively realized by the set of agents operating within the APM system, also deciding how each agent instantiates these two capabilities based on its own individually informed perspective about `the process' (i.e., its frame).
+\rmv{When moving from a centralized execution system to an APM system, these capabilities must be collectively realized by the set of agents operating within the APM system, also deciding how each agent instantiates these two capabilities based on its own individually informed perspective about `the process' (i.e., its frame).} \rv{When moving from a centralized execution system to an APM system, these capabilities must be collectively realized by the set of agents operating within the system.
+Instead of relying on centralized intelligence and a single point of truth, an APM system caters to federated perspectives.
+Each agent decides how it instantiates these two capabilities based on its own individually informed perspective about `the process' (i.e., its frame).
+Hence, this may require the use of consensus resolution approaches or the ability of external agents to tolerate a possible variety among the results when interacting with different agents.}

 As for the conversation component, an agent may, in fact, interact with other agents using natural language and/or exploiting other unstructured and semi-structured information sources (such as diagrams and charts) or formal communication languages, such as multi-agent interaction protocols.
 Choosing which interaction modalities are embodied by the agent, manifested by the proper selection of tools in the APM system, obviously also depends on whether an agent only interacts with other computational agents, and/or humans.